Crowley’s Ridge Gravel Trail

 • Enjoy a region rich in agricultural, Civil War, and Blues Music - the sound that birthed Rock and Roll

-• Hang a hammock in hidden upland hardwood forests containing rare plant species that typically occur in Appalachia
+• Hang a hammock in hidden upland hardwood forests containing rare plant species that occur nowhere else in Arkansas

-• Celebrate your journey at America's only Black-Owned farm-to-bottle distillery
+• Celebrate your journey at Delta Dirt, America's only Black-Owned farm-to-bottle distillery

 This project is symbolic of our commitment to the prosperity of rural Arkansas through adventure recreation.